zhongkaiyu/ChipBench/Tool_Box/README.md

 | CXXRTL (C++) | `cxxrtl/dut.cc` | Struct name must be `p_TopModule` |
 | Python | `python/dut.py` | Must export a `TopModule` class with an `eval(inputs_dict)` method |

 > **Note:** SystemC support is planned for the future but is not yet wired into the verification flow.
 Rust and other high‑level languages may be added later.
-Currently, we only support self-contained verilog verification.

-## How `crosslang_verify.py` Works
+## How It Works

-The script automates an end‑to‑end comparison across all supported implementations:
+The `crosslang_verify` package automates an end‑to‑end comparison across all supported implementations:

 ```
-Extract inputs / outputs from Verilog
+Extract inputs / outputs from Verilog (or JSON)
             │
             ▼
-Generate testbench (1000 random test vectors)
+Generate testbench (C++ testbench.cpp)
             │
             ▼
-Run Verilator to simulate & compare results
+Compile & run via Verilator (+ YOSYS for CXXRTL)
+            │
+            ▼
+Compare outputs cycle‑by‑cycle across all DUTs
 ```

 ### Step 1 — Port Extraction

-`crosslang_verify.py` parses the SystemVerilog source files to automatically extract input and output port declarations (names, widths, directions).
+`tools/extract_ports.py` parses SystemVerilog source files (or a JSON port description) to automatically extract input and output port declarations (names, widths, directions).
 It supports arbitrary bit widths, including signals wider than 64 bits.

 ### Step 2 — Testbench Generation

-A C++ testbench (`testbench.cpp`) is auto‑generated that:
+`src/generate_testbench.py` auto‑generates a C++ testbench (`testbench.cpp`) that:

-- Instantiates all four models (RefModule via Verilator, TopModule via Verilator, CXXRTL `p_TopModule`, and the Python `TopModule`).
+- Instantiates the reference model and any combination of DUTs (Verilog, CXXRTL, Python).
 - Drives them with the **same random inputs** using a fixed seed (`12345`) for reproducibility.
 - For **combinational** circuits: applies 1000 random input vectors.
-- For **sequential** circuits: runs 500 clock cycles with proper reset handling.
+- For **sequential** circuits: runs 500 clock cycles with a 20‑cycle warmup/reset phase.
+- Inline DUTs (Verilog, CXXRTL) are compared inside the loop; batch DUTs (Python) are compared after.

 ### Step 3 — Simulation & Comparison

-The testbench is compiled and run via Verilator + YOSYS (for CXXRTL).
-Outputs from all implementations are compared cycle‑by‑cycle; the first 10 mismatches are reported.
+`src/run_verification.py` orchestrates compilation via Verilator + YOSYS (for CXXRTL), runs the simulation, and reports per‑DUT PASS/FAIL results.
+The first 10 mismatches per DUT are reported.

 ## Limitations